lukestrickland/ggdmc/README.md

 pMCMC varieties in the future.

 3. _ggdmc_ uses a different variant of _migration_ operator, which safeguards the detailed balance.
-It is not imperative to turn off the migration operator.
+It is not imperative to turn off the _migration_ operator.
-But one might still consider to turn it of, because it is essentially a sampler, similar to random-walk Metropolis, which is less efficient than the crossover operator.
+But one might still consider to turn it off, because it is essentially a sampler, similar to random-walk Metropolis, which is less efficient than the _crossover_ operator.

 ## Getting Started